 This briefing paper provides an overview of how places are allocated at state-funded mainstream schools in England.
 It covers appeals, and other options for parents and carers unhappy with their child's allocated school.
-Updated for primary national offer day in April 2018.Jump to full report >>
+Updated for primary national offer day in April 2019.Jump to full report >>

-There can be differences in admission processes and the criteria used from school to school and area to area; this note is intended as a general guide only and parents should consult their home local authority for local information.
+There can be differences in admission processes and the admissions criteria used from school to school and area to area; this note is intended as a general guide only and parents should consult their home local authority for local information.

 Commons Briefing papers SN07147